 While the archetype spans all 4 spheres of influence, some are more represented than others.
 The main synergy that people think of with Gondor is in Leadership, where many heroes and other cards help the synergy of resources.
 But the other spheres also have a lot of cards from the trait.
 Spirit has the sisters Eleanor and Caldara representing them and have a couple of tricky allies in their sphere that can be good (Prince Imrahil) or bad (Minas Tirith Lampwright).
 Lore is mostly represented by the Rangers of Ithilien and the healers of Minas Tirith.
 The Tactics sphere would be the second sphere that people include with their Gondor decks.
 This sphere has most of the combat-related cards related to the armies of Gondor and the Guards of the Citadel.

-You can easily make a multisphere deck with the Gondor trait, though mono-sphere decks including the Gondor trait could also be powerful, with the possible exclusion of Spirit.
+You can easily make a multi sphere deck with the Gondor trait, though mono-sphere decks including the Gondor trait could also be powerful.
 Mono-Lore would be a Ranger-Trap deck, Tactics would have solid direct damage and attacking/defending capabilities, and Leadership would be swimming in resources that it can use to pump out more allies.
+Leadership is also the sphere that would be performing best at a threat above 40, thanks to some recent cards.
+Spirit would be swarming the board with allies as well, thanks to Lothiriel and Caldara reducing the cost to play these allies.

 The resource acceleration of any Leadership deck with Gondor cards is pretty powerful.
 You have Denethor who starts with extra resources to fund the early game, and you have cards like Wealth of Gondor, Gaining Strength and Envoy of Pelargir that grant resources when played.
 All of this helps Gondor to hoard a lot of resources, but what to do with them?
 Well, luckily Gondor has several cards that benefit from you having resources in your heroes’ resource pools.
 Leadership Boromir grants Gondor allies a +1 attack buff whenever he has a resource on him.
 Visionary Leadership does the same with but with willpower.
 Heir of Mardil allows the attached hero to ready after a resource is added to its pool, and there are a number of ways to spread the wealth.
 Errand-Rider and Pelargir Ship Captain allow you to move resources around between heroes and players.
 Having more resources left over after planning is what Gondor is about, especially if you have a Leadership-themed Gondor deck.
 That doesn’t mean it is exclusive to Leadership though.
 Tactics Mablung also helps in generating more resources, and the Horn of Gondor adds a resource whenever a character is destroyed.